SovereignCloudStack/hardware-landscape/documentation/devices/network/FAQ_SONiC.md

 ...
 ```

-This can be a problem when the switch is connected by managment port and by i.e. Ethernet0 to
+This can be a problem when the switch is connected by management port and by i.e. Ethernet0 to
 the same vlans/networks.
-This means that the same MAC address appears on on different ports of your
+This means that the same MAC address appears on different ports of your
 switch infrastructure.
 Packets appear then alternately or randomly to the port on which the IP address is configured or
 to the port on which the IP address is not configured.
 That results in very unstable connections.

 You can fix that by defining a dedicated mac address for the EthernetX ports.

-Change the mac adress to a adress which is in one of the [private MAC address ranges](https://en.wikipedia.org/wiki/MAC_address#Ranges_of_group_and_locally_administered_addresses).
+Change the mac address to an address which is in one of the [private MAC address ranges](https://en.wikipedia.org/wiki/MAC_address#Ranges_of_group_and_locally_administered_addresses).
 ```
 diff --git a/hardware/network/config/Edgecore_4630-54TE-O-AC-B_st01-sw1g-r01-u32.json b/hardware/network/config/Edgecore_4630-54TE-O-AC-B_st01-sw1g-r01-u32.json
 index 2e5455a..0071378 100644